July 25, 2023

 Whether we’re in therapy or not, we can all benefit from simple tools to support our mental health and manage the challenges we encounter in our daily lives.
 “From the Therapy Room” is a new video series from Two Chairs therapists bringing you the latest research-backed mental health techniques in a digestible format so you can apply them right away.

-So often, we’re told now to show negative emotions.
+So often, we’re told not to show negative emotions.
 So we navigate the world rejecting authentic parts of ourselves and suppressing emotions that we fear will be judged as “socially unacceptable.”
 But healthy emotional regulation is not about avoiding our emotions—it’s about learning to process them.

 The RAIN technique, introduced by Tara Brach, is a helpful technique for processing your emotions with curiosity instead of judgment.
 Here’s how you do it.